themese/monkey-api/README.md

 ![](./public/imgs/auth0.png)

 This should be already set up and no config is needed from devs.
 You can retrieve a token calling the `GET: http://localhost:8000/api/auth` endpoint.

-## API Documentation

-We use [Swagger for NestJS](https://docs.nestjs.com/openapi/introduction).
-Go to this URL: `localhost:8000/api` to retrieve the API usage documentation.

 You can also find the postman api collection at [this public link](https://www.getpostman.com/collections/d596b43d0825391b8901).
 You can copy it and Import it in [Postman using Link](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#importing-data-into-postman).